gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

     If you are not within your compat. window attempt to upgrade right away.

-15. If an agent comes back online after some period of time and is still compat. with control plane, it wait until the next upgrade window when it will be upgraded.
+15. If an agent comes back online after some period of time and is still compat. with control lane, it wait until the next upgrade window when it will be upgraded.

 16. Regular cloud tenant update schedule should run in les than a week.
     Select tenants might support longer schedules.